Welcome to E2P Simulator! This guide will help you understand what it does, why it is needed, and how to use it.

 What is E2P Simulator?

-E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC), while accounting for measurement reliability and outcome base rates.
+E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r), the corresponding predictive performance (e.g., AUC, Sensitivity, Specificity, Accuracy, etc.), and real-world predictive utility (e.g., PPV, NPV, PR-AUC, MCC, Net Benefit, etc.) by accounting for measurement reliability and outcome base rates.

-In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how effect sizes will translate into real-world prediction or what effect sizes are needed to achieve a desired predictive performance.
+In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how research findings will translate into real-world prediction or what effect sizes/predictive performance is needed to achieve a desired level of predictive and clinical utility.
 Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, E2P Simulator helps plan for practical significance.

 E2P Simulator has several key applications: